mui/material-ui/docs/data/system/getting-started/the-sx-prop/the-sx-prop.md

 />
 ```

-## Passing `sx` prop
+## Passing the sx prop

-If you want to receive `sx` prop from your component and pass it down to MUI's component, we recommend this approach:
+If you want to receive the `sx` prop from a custom component and pass it down to an MUI component, we recommend this approach:

 {{"demo": "PassingSxProp.js", "bg": true, "defaultCodeOpen": true}}